Astronomy 345 Instrumentation

 Books

 Further reading: A graduate-level summer school on radio astronomical imaging is held regularly at the VLA.
-The slides from a recent meeting can be found here.
+The slides from a recent meeting can be found here, and earlier ones here.